Creating jobs and businesses

 Antonacci: “Some believe that government doesn’t communicate on the same wavelength as business, and we want to get government and business to communicate more effectively.
 The economic development undertaking of a state works best if you put the business world into the business of economic development with a government partner.
 And it’s worked very well in Florida.
 We have businesses that put up their good money to be part of this undertaking because it’s a real value to them.”

-BVM: Do you see any opportunities for improvement in EFI’s effectiveness?
+BVM: Do you see any opportunities for improvement in Enterprise Florida’s effectiveness?

 Antonacci: “Here’s what I think is the challenge: every day is a different day, and it’s hard to see what’s going to happen tomorrow.
 What the state has to do, to improve its human capital infrastructure, is to work with our education system, all the time, to make sure that it’s keeping up with what industry is doing.
 Industry changes pretty quickly and you have to be nimble to respond.
 So, for example, this past year the legislature appropriated a portion of $85 million for specialized workforce programs, so that our colleges and schools can access resources to develop these kinds of quickly-changing job needs in their communities.
 And if we don’t do that, we fall behind, because people in other states are working just as hard.”